Campbell Harvey: Time-varying risk and risk premia

 Harvey's 1986 thesis showed that information in the term structure of interest rates was linked to future growth of the economy.
 When short-term rates were higher than long-term rates (an inverted yield curve), recessions followed.
-In the time since his thesis was published, the yield curve has inverted three times—in 1989, 2000, and 2006—correctly predicting the three recessions of 1990–1991, 2001, and 2007–2009.
+In the time since his thesis was published, the yield curve has inverted five times—in 1989, 2000, 2006, 2019, and 2022—correctly predicting the four recessions of 1990–1991, 2001, 2007–2009, and 2020.

 Given the idea that the business cycle is to some degree predictable, Harvey argued in his 1991 paper with Wayne Ferson in the Journal of Political Economy that both risk exposures and risk premia should vary predictably through the business cycle.
 Harvey's research in both the 1989 Journal of Financial Economics and in the 1991 Journal of Finance documented the predictability of asset returns.

 Emerging markets finance

 Harvey was one of the early finance researchers to study emerging markets' equity and bond returns.
 His 1995 paper in the Review of Financial Studies showed that the standard approaches in finance in developed markets could not be applied to many developing countries.
 His 1995 Journal of Finance paper with Geert Bekaert proposed a way of dealing with the special challenges of emerging markets.

-In multiple research papers authored with Bekaert, Harvey studies the relationship between the real economy and finance.
+In multiple research papers coauthored with Bekaert, Harvey studies the relationship between the real economy and finance.
 His 2005 paper with Bekaert and Christian Lundblad shows opening financial markets to foreign investors reduces the cost of financing while increasing investment and GDP for developing countries.